graphcore/poptorch/docs/user_guide/batching.rst

 You can see the code examples of :py:class:`poptorch.SerialPhasedExecution`, :py:class:`poptorch.PipelinedExecution`, and :py:class:`poptorch.ShardedExecution` below.

-Espeially a strategy of :py:class:`poptorch.PipelinedExecution` is created to assign layers to multiple IPUs as a pipeline.
+An instance of class :py:class:`poptorch.PipelinedExecution` defines an execution strategy that assigns layers to multiple IPUs as a pipeline.
 Gradient accumulation is used to push multiple batches through the pipeline allowing IPUs to run in parallel.

 .. literalinclude:: mnist.py
   :caption: An example of different parallel execution strategies